hakanersu/iwatched/README.md

 iWatched is movie, tv series tracker for personal usage. iWatched uses [imdb dataset](https://datasets.imdbws.com/).
 By a command it downloads all required datasets, unzips and imports to PostgreSQL database.

-Import part is done by native PostgreSql command copy with Elquent query builder.
+Import part is done by native PostgreSql command copy with Eloquent query builder.
+Part of the importing process also added weight column which will help ranking more accurately.
+You can find more information about imdb ranking algorithm [here](https://en.wikipedia.org/wiki/IMDb#Rankings).

 ### ElasticSearch